Morocco

 Travel from Los Angeles to Rabat, Morocco.

 Arrive in the afternoon.
 Transfer to the hotel and meet your guide for a pre-trip briefing.
-Enjoy a welcome dinner in town.
+Enjoy a welcome dinner.

 Take a tour of Morocco’s capital and learn to make traditional mint tea through a demonstration.